goolygu/ros-deep-vision/README.md

 ## Assumptions

 This current version assumes objects are placed on the ground or table top in order to crop the image into square images centered on objects as CNN inputs.
+Only the top N largest clusters are handled.
+This package is setup to handle RGB-D camera inputs with resolution 640x480 such as the Kinect and Asus xtion.

 ## Installation